 JustPlainJo, Springfield, Ohio

 Loved it.
 Spelling, as you get older seems to fade, just because of not using it on a daily basis.
-On the internet lots has come back but tips like this are super for my tired brain.

 This reminds me of my bane: I could never remember how to spell promise until I figured out it contains no 'ice'.